Information explosion

-Many sectors are seeing this rapid increase in the amount of information available such as healthcare, supermarkets, and even governments with birth certificate informations and immunization records.
+Many sectors are seeing this rapid increase in the amount of information available such as healthcare, supermarkets, and governments.
 Another sector that is being affected by this phenomenon is journalism.
 Such a profession, which in the past was responsible for the dissemination of information, may be suppressed by the overabundance of information today.

 Techniques to gather knowledge from an overabundance of electronic information (e.g., data fusion may help in data mining) have existed since the 1970s.
 Another common technique to deal with such amount of information is qualitative research.
 Such approaches aim to organize the information, synthesizing, categorizing and systematizing in order to be more usable and easier to search.